 Linerless media does not use backing to keep the layers of labels on a roll from sticking to one another.
 It is wound like a roll of tape, with the sticky side of one layer in contact with the non-sticky surface of the one below it.

-Individual labels may be separated by perforations, or they can be cut apart.
+Depending on the printer, individual labels may be separated by perforations, or they can be cut apart with a linerless cutter.
 Because there is no liner, more labels can potentially fit on a roll, cutting down the need to change media as often.

-Linerless media is considered an environmentally-friendly option because no backing is wasted, and the cost per label can be considerably less than that of standard labels.
+Linerless media is considered an environmentally friendly option because no backing is wasted, and the cost per label can be less than that of standard labels.